chris-paganon/chrispaganon.com/content/en/project/panier-quebecois.md

 ![thumbnail Panier Québécois](/images/portfolio/panier-quebecois-thumbnail.jpg)

-Here is a non-exhaustive list of features I have developped over the last few years.
+Here is a non-exhaustive list of features I have developed over the last few years.
 - A **fully custom orders export** system to:
   - Send orders automatically to our suppliers by e-mail & SMS
   - Export each orders into a printable PDF list optimized for our operations